jacyanthis/Causal-Context/README.md

 # Causal Context (NeurIPS 2023)

-Repository with code to reproduce the semi-synthetic experiments from "Causal Context Connects Counterfactual Fairness to Group Fairness and Robust Prediction.”
+Repository with code to reproduce the semi-synthetic experiments from "Causal Context Connects Counterfactual Fairness to Robust Prediction and Group Fairness.”
 Please see our [paper](https://arxiv.org/pdf/XXXX.XXXXX.pdf) for details.

 ## Getting Started
 You could start by cloning the repository with the following commands.